jizai|3Dプリンター用ポピプロピレン

 Contact

-Filament (1.75 mm diameter) and
+Filament (1.75 mm diameter) is

-pellets are available.
+available.

 Filament